Build an end-to-end attribute-based access control strategy with AWS IAM Identity Center and Okta

 You should see the message “Attributes for access control has been successfully enabled.”

 - Enable updates for user attributes in Okta provisioning.
-Now that you’ve turned on ABAC in AWS SSO, you need to verify that automatic provisioning for Okta has attribute updates enabled.Log in to Okta as an administrator and locate the application you created for AWS SSO.
+Now that you’ve turned on ABAC in AWS IAM Identity Center, you need to verify that automatic provisioning for Okta has attribute updates enabled.Log in to Okta as an administrator and locate the application you created for AWS IAM Identity Center.
 Navigate to the Provisioning tab, choose Edit, and verify that Update User Attributes is enabled.

-- Configure user attributes in Okta for use in AWS SSO by following these steps:
+- Configure user attributes in Okta for use in AWS IAM Identity Center by following these steps:

 - From the same application that you created earlier, navigate to the Sign On tab.